Blue9/ece3400-team20/TeamContract.md

 4. Method for setting & following meeting agendas:
     * The current team lead sets the agenda and enforces.
 5. Method for record keeping:
-    * The last team lead is the current record keeper.
-For the first few weeks the last team lead is the record keeper.
+    * The previous team lead is the current record keeper.
+For the first few weeks the final team lead is the record keeper.

 ### Team Expectations
 _Work Quality:_